rudranshsharma382/exp4/README.md

 Observe the error as sets do not support indexing.

-Algorithm 2: Set with Multiple Data Types and Duplicate Removal
+ALGORITHM 2: Set with Multiple Data Types and Duplicate Removal

 Create a set containing integers, floats, strings, and boolean values.